mindee/doctr/docs/source/using_models.rst

     >>> out = model([input_page])

-You can pass specific boolean arguments into the predictor:
+You can pass specific boolean arguments to the predictor:

 * `assume_straight_pages`
 * `preserve_aspect_ratio`